roanurquhart/backtracking-and-local-search/README.md

 ### Local Search
 If search completes successfully, the assignment of colors to the states and the number of changes made will be printed to the console.
-If not solution is found, a node that the search could not complete will be printed to the console
+If no solution is found, a note that the search could not complete will be printed to the console